bombs-kim/visual_b/README.md

 About this project
 -------------------
 This project is based on the Programming Language Theory class COSE212, Fall 2015 by Professor Hakjoo Oh.
 I implemented a programming language called B with Ocaml in that class.
 B language is a small subset of C, which is why it was named so.
 But, it has a bit of Ocaml's tidy tastes, too.
-You can find the language's formal syntax and semantics in class_project.pdf file.
+You can find the language's formal syntax and semantics in PLclass_project_info.pdf file.
 After taking Compilers course in the last semester, I decided to recap what I learned in the PL class and complete my understanding of programming language interpretation in a formal and abstract way.
 In this project, I aim to visualize full execution paths of programs written in B, as well as interpreting(or executing) them.
 <br/>
 <br/>